This page uses javascript to help render elements, if you have problems please enable javascript.

 Public Advocacy & Presentations

-Expert Testimony to California State Assembly: "Building Postsecondary Educational Pathways for Juvenile Justice System-Involved Youths."
+• Expert Testimony to California State Assembly: “Building Postsecondary Educational Pathways for Juvenile Justice System-Involved Youths.”
 Joint Informational Hearing of the Assembly Budget Subcommittees on Education Finance and Public Safety, April 17, 2023.
-[Link is to video recording of committee.
-Heiner's testimony begins at 02:53:20]
+Video at 02:53:20

-Podcast: “On Mass Incarceration and the Work of Project Rebound.”
+• Podcast: “On Mass Incarceration and the Work of Project Rebound.”
 The Ethicist’s Corner Podcast.
-Kegley Institute of Ethics, California State University, Bakersfield.
+Kegley Institute of Ethics, CSU Bakersfield.
 August 2020.

-Webinar: “Humanities Beyond Bars: Reimagining Public Safety.”
-Kegley Institute of Ethics panel, California State University, Bakersfield, November 2020.
+• Webinar: “Humanities Beyond Bars: Reimagining Public Safety.”
+Kegley Institute of Ethics panel, CSU Bakersfield, November 2020.

-Expert Testimony to California State Assembly: "Project Rebound: Advancing Equity and Reducing Recidivism through the California State University."
-California State Assembly Budget Subcommittee on Public Safety, February 28, 2022.
-[Link is to video recording of committee.
-Heiner's testimony begins at 01:20:25]
+• Expert Testimony to California State Assembly: “Project Rebound: Advancing Equity and Reducing Recidivism through the CSU.”
+Assembly Budget Subcommittee on Public Safety, February 28, 2022.
+Video at 01:20:25

-Expert Testimony to California State Senate: "Increasing Equity and Reducing Recidivism Through Higher Education."
-California State Senate Budget and Fiscal Review Subcommittee on Education, April 4, 2019.
-[Link is to video recording of committee.
-Heiner's testimony begins at 01:31:20]
+• Expert Testimony to California State Senate: “Increasing Equity and Reducing Recidivism Through Higher Education.”
+Senate Budget & Fiscal Review Subcommittee on Education, April 4, 2019.
+Video at 01:31:20

 Selected Academic Publications